After a Natural Disaster: Parenting Adolescents

 With the help of caring adults, the experience of a natural disaster will challenge a young person as well as give him opportunity to use the skills and abilities developed in adolescence.

-Families With Teens — Strengthens parent-teen relationships by improving communication and decision-making skills.
-Teen Talk, Research Updates, and more.
+Families with Teens — Strengthens parent-teen relationships by improving communication and decision-making skills.